Prevent is part of the government’s counter-terrorism strategy.

 Anyone who’s referred to the Prevent team is assessed by the police and local authority to see if they’re suitable for Channel, the specialist support scheme.

-The scheme includes theological or ideological mentoring alongside help with mental health, emotional and drug or alcohol abuse issues, as well as education and career advice.
+The scheme includes things like theological or ideological mentoring, help with mental health, drug or alcohol abuse issues, as well as education and career advice.

 More about Prevent